 Texas counties also would lose Modified-Certified and Certified Brucellosis Free status.
 Additional testing would be required in order to ship cattle interstate.

 The action to remove federal brucellosis funds would become effective Jan.
-1. 1976, when a cooperative brucellosis eradication would be terminated unless remedial steps were taken by the state.
+1. 1976, when a cooperative agreement with Texas for